 Themes of institutionalisation and identity run through the series, helping form the narrative for each piece.

-Pictured: WIP of “Visual Biography of a Babe Drinking at the Tote” 2017, “Visual Biograpy of a Chef at the Bendigo“, 2017, “Visual Biography of a Teenager on the Steps of Flinders Street Station” 2016, test print of “Visual Biography of a Mum of 3 Dancing at the Nash” 2017.
+Pictured: “Visual Biography of a Teenager on the Steps of Flinders Street Station” 2016, “Visual Biograpy of a Chef at the Bendigo“, 2017

 The Swanston Street Series